mbof/hxsync/yaml.md

   must be provided (other channels will be disabled for inter-ship calling).
 - `names`: channel names.
 If this section is omitted, names are unchanged; if a channel is omitted from this list, its name is unchanged too.
-- `scrambler`: (HX890 only) scrambler settings.
+- `scrambler`: (HX890 and HX891BT only) scrambler settings.
 If this section is omitted, scrambler settings are unchanged; if this section is present, all scrambler settings must be provided (other channels with have scrambling disabled).
 For each channel in this section, the scrambler setting consists of: